JosieWei2023/ToDoList/README.md

-# ejs-todolist
+# todolist
-A simple to-do-list using ejs
+A simple to-do-list web